GregoryVSantoro/GregoryVSantoro.Github.io/utah_jazz_tableau_project.md

 ---

+To skip to the full Tableau Story, click [here](https://public.tableau.com/views/nba21-22/NBA2021-2022SeasonAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link)!
+If you want to know how I did my analysis, read on.

 ## Introduction

 When it comes to sports I prefer the kind where you kick a ball rather than throw it.
 But in this project prompted to me by the wonderful [Data Career Jumpstart Bootcamp](https://www.datacareerjumpstart.com/), I wasn't asked to complete an analysis for AFC Richmond, but the Utah Jazz, a basketball team!
 I'll be pretending that I'm interviewing for a data analyst position with them and create some visualizations using Tableau as part of the process.